radareorg/radare.org/con/2025/index.md

 An Introduction to the Solana runtime and the sBPF architecture with the brand new sBPF plug-in in radare2

+### <a name="vibe">Vibereversing binaries with r2mcp</a>

+(pancake) - 30m

+AI is rapidly transforming the way we work, and MCPs open the door for agents to seamlessly use tools and tackle complex problems.
+They not only help users learn new tools without digging through documentation but also provide a powerful way to accelerate reverse engineering workflows across diverse toolchains.

 ### <a name="chameleon">Chameleon: polymorphic engine for position independent shellcode</a>

 (gum3t) - 30m